Plantalytics/plantalytics-backend/README.md

 For more information, including API details, please see the [documentation repository](https://github.com/Plantalytics/documentation).

+## Contribution

+Development on this version of the Plantalytics system has closed.
+If you would like to continue work, you are more than welcome to branch this repository, as per the license.

 ## License

 Copyright (c) 2016 Sapphire Becker, Katy Brimm, Scott Ewing, Matt Fraser,